OmeirK/ligand-based-pharmacophore/README.md

 ## Introduction

-This script will extract template structures depositied in the PDB and generate a visualization of pharmacophore regions where protein-ligand interactions frequently occur.
+For a given sequence, this script will extract holo template structures depositied in the PDB and generate a visualization of pharmacophore regions where protein-ligand interactions frequently occur.

 The user provides a protein sequence as the input, and can specify a sequence identity cutoff that is used to recover homolgous structures.
 By default, 100 structures with the best sequence identity are downloaded.